 From time to time, the Corporation engages technical consulting firms to deliver specialty services for the Corporation's ongoing projects.
-These contracts are structured on standard commercial terms.
+These contracts are structured on standard commercial terms and rates and may include a 'break fee' if early termination is sought by the Corporation.
 As the Corporation moves towards development more technical service contracts will be contemplated.

-8. Trend Information
+9. Trend Information

-Current sluggish equity markets and volatile commodity prices are making it very challenging for junior mining companies to raise explorations funds.
+Current sluggish equity markets and volatile commodity prices are making it very challenging for junior mining companies to raise exploration funds.
 There are no other major trends that are anticipated to have a material effect on the Corporation's financial condition and results of operations in the near future.

-9. Off-Balance Sheet Arrangements
+10. Off-Balance Sheet Arrangements